samyarsadat/MBI5026-Matrix/README.md

 In the above explanation, I state that 5 bytes of data are sent to the `MBI5026`s for every row (per module).
 This is not completely true.
 As you may know, each `MBI5026` has 16 outputs, and so would logically require 2 bytes of data (16 / 8 = 2 bytes); however, our display is 40 pixels wide, which would only require 5 bytes of data (40 / 8 = 5 bytes).
 Now, because 40 isn't a multiple of 16, 8 channels of one of the `MBI5026`s remain unconnected.

-So whilst only 5 bytes of data is actually used for each row, in reality, we must send an extra empty byte to fill the shift register bits for the unconnected 8 channels.
+So whilst only 5 bytes of data is actually used for each row, in reality, we must send an extra, empty byte to fill the shift register bits of the unconnected 8 channels.
 This empty byte is the first byte sent, as the unconnected channels on this display are the last 8 channels of the first `MBI5026`, which corresponds to the first byte of data sent (data in the shift register is propagated from last to first).

 <br>